jsta/gssurgo_data/README.md

 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

-The `gSSURGO` data product contains multiple text format datasets referenced to a single raster grid.
-The raster grids are contained within file geodatabase archives and  can only be extracted using ArcGIS (using the fileGDB driver).

-Much of the operation of this repo is facilitated by the `gssurgo` python package.
+This repo is a demonstration workflow using the `gssurgo` python package.

 ## Prereqs